armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ## Create an AZS source for Spinnaker

 Spinnaker uses an AZS bucket to store persistent configuration (such as pipeline definitions).
-This section walks you through creating a storage resoruce group and a storage account.
+This section walks you through creating a storage resource group and a storage account.

 1. Create a resource group for your storage account in a location available for your account:
    ```bash